-Credited Retrieves - Judges may credit a dog with a retrieve when, even though it has not brought the game to hand, the dog went to the area required and, in the course of hunting that area flushed game which, in the opinion of the Judges, was the item of game they were looking for.
+Judges may credit a dog with a retrieve when it has not brought the game to hand where the dog has gone to the area required and, in the course of hunting that area flushed game which, in the opinion of the Judges, is the item of game which the dog was directed to retrieve.
 Where this occurs the Judges should not send another dog to search the area, nor should they search the area themselves.
 The Judges may, however, see an item of game flushed from the area without being sure that this is the game for which the dog was sent.
 They may then send another dog and, subsequently, search the area themselves.
 Then, depending on their assessment of the circumstances, they may decide to credit the dog which flushed the game for its work, scrub the retrieve or discard the dog which was first down.

-However, if, while the dog is working on a wounded bird, the bird is seen in the same area (for example, flips up), but it is not retrieved, the dog should be eliminated (see $Reg\ J(A)4.h$ above)
+However, if, while the dog is working on a wounded bird, the bird is seen in the same area (for example, flips up), but it is not retrieved, the dog should be eliminated.

+See Reg J(A)4.h above